 Vehicle manufacturers have invested billions of pounds over many years to develop the cleanest cars, vans and trucks in history, with emissions from new vehicles at an all-time low.
 As a result of this investment, the industry has made significant technological progress in bringing these advanced vehicles to market.

-Modern vehicles are light years away from the polluters of the past: not only are they cleaner than ever before, but they’re also the most efficient, meaning motorists also benefit from ever lower fuel bills.
+Modern vehicles are light years away from the vehicles of the past.
+Not only are they cleaner than ever before, but they are also the most efficient, meaning motorists benefit from ever-lower fuel bills.

 In September 2017, a new official EU-wide emissions testing system was introduced for new car models, which includes a new laboratory test and, for the first time in the world, an on-road test.

 The automotive industry recognises and is responding to the air quality challenge.
 Manufacturers work hard to reduce the emissions of vehicles, with all new models meeting strict ‘Euro’ emissions standards.
 The latest Euro 6 vehicles have achieved significant reductions in tailpipe emissions, including:

 - Nitrogen oxides (NOx) emissions down 84% since 2000

 - Particulate matter (PM) reduced to virtually zero